 Offered: Fall, Spring.

-Exploration of fundamental personal financial management topics.
-Learners make values-based financial decisions.
-Using a variety of tools to evaluate risk and make choices regarding debt management, savings, budgeting, investing, and long-range personal financial planning.
+Explores fundamental personal financial management topics.
+Enables learners to make values-based financial decisions.
+Uses a variety of tools to evaluate risk and make choices regarding debt management, savings, budgeting, investing, and long-range personal financial planning.

 CHE 101 • Introduction to Chemistry 3 Credits